About Ilan Goodman

 Physics first, then computer science as another language for thought.

-My route into computer science was not planned.
-It started with a love of math and physics, then changed when a few extraordinary teachers made programming feel like a way to make ideas executable.
+My route into computer science was not especially planned.
+It started with math and physics, then changed when a few extraordinary teachers made programming feel like a way to make ideas executable.

 I earned a B.S. in Physics and an M.S. in Computer Science at Stanford, concentrating in theory and artificial intelligence.
 Before that, I studied physics and mathematics through UC Santa Barbara's College of Creative Studies while still in high school.